When you’re job hunting, you may be tempted to give in and accept an offer from any company willing to hire you.

 If it’s something you don’t see yourself ever truly caring about, it might result in a drab work experience where you don’t feel motivated to give your best when it comes to delivering a valuable product or service.

 Being sure you can get excited about your employer’s service even years after joining the company means they are the right fit for you.

 How to Prepare for the Company Interview?

 1. What Do Hiring Managers Expect You to Know?

 The internet is your friend!
 Learn as much as you can about the kinds of questions you may be asked and get the right answers ready.

 Find out about what the role entails from people in similar positions in different organizations.
-This way you can tell if what you know actually fits with what the company expects you to know in order to get the job done well.
+This way you can tell if what you know, actually fits with what the company expects you to know to get the job done well.